 Invest part of your hiring strategy and your focus on your referral network.

 Leverage the combined networks of people at your company and beyond to help create more conversations with candidates.
 Your referral network is going to give you warm introductions and stronger leads to the best kinds of hires.

 Arm people inside and outside your company with tools to help them unlock their networks.
 If they can easily match up their connections with your open jobs to help them judge who they can refer, it will help them knock down a major barrier.
 Making referrals to a company, whether or not you work there, should be simple and straightforward.

 Referrals create a virtuous cycle.
 Referrals lead to better hires which create happier teams and a great culture that fosters more referrals.

-The same can be said about community-based referrals.
+The same can be said about community-based, external referrals.
 They help amplify the virtuous cycle.

 A referral network is a highly valuable recruiting tool that you can tap into to help boost quality hires while contributing to the internal and external perception of your company.
 With more people outside of your company talking positively about your job opportunities and sharing with their network the reason why they recommend your company, the greater the potential pool of candidates becomes.
 Since referrals are one of your best, highest converting sources of hires -- a dedication to creating and maintaining your company referral network is key.
 Focusing on understanding how to leverage your referral network, the collective networks of people inside and outside your company, will give you a leg up when competing with other companies vying for the same talent.
 Once you shift to a proactive referral program structure with a clear plan for rewarding all referrers, the virtuous cycle created by the investment you're making in your referral network will only lead to more of your best hires.